pelbert/simpleOrderSearch/README.md

 simpleOrderSearch

-I want to asses your ability to create a web application and web service.
+I want to asses your ability to create an application and web service.
 It truly is the bare minimum of knowledge necessary to be successful in this position.
 I don't want you to spend a lot of time on this.
-You should be able to do this in a few hours if the job is right for you.
+You should be able to do this in an hour or so if the job is right for you.

 Order Search
 This programming task consists of building a simple web application to search for orders.
 Fork this repository and create your application.
 It should take this input from the user: